Pushkar3232/Pushkar3232/README.md

-# 👋 Hello, I'm Pushkar Shinde!
+# 👋 Hello, I'm Pushkar Shinde

 ## **_"I Build Brains for Machines."_**
 I'm an **AI/ML Developer** passionate about creating intelligent systems and solving challenging problems.
 With expertise in **Python** and a strong focus on **Data Science**, I thrive on designing innovative solutions and thinking outside the box.